IanL7/connect453/README.md

 # Connect453
-*Capstone project for ECE 453 at UW Madison - 2023*
+*Capstone project for ECE 453 at UW Madison - Fall 2023*

 Connect453 is a machine that accepts a standard Connect 4 game board, and allows for remote play from a laptop (Over BLE) for one of the two players.